 - Introduction to OSHA – 2 Hours.
 See above 10-hour section for additional information.

 - Managing Safety and Health – 2 hours.
-May include Injury and Illness Prevention Programs, job site inspections, accident prevention programs, management commitment and employee involvement, worksite analysis, hazard prevention and control, accident 4 investigations, how to conduct safety meetings, and supervisory communication.
+May include Injury and Illness Prevention Programs, job site inspections, accident prevention programs, management commitment and employee involvement, worksite analysis, hazard prevention and control, incident investigations, how to conduct safety meetings, and supervisory communication.

 - Walking and Working Surfaces, including fall protection – 1 hour.